 Undergraduate Honors Research Fellowship

-- Applicants must fill out an online application form, include required attachment(s), and submit the application within the first two weeks of the semester in which honors research is to begin.
+- Applicants must fill out an online application form, include required attachment(s), and submit the application by the second Friday of the start of the semester, regardless of holidays, in which honors research is to begin.

 - Applicants are competitively selected by the College of Engineering Honors Committee.